biocatiit/website/content/pages/users_howto_saxs_design.rst

 Users may also provide their own columns if desired.
-However, due to the dilution factor, we recommend that you only use analytical grade columns, not the larger prep columns like the Cytive HiPrep or HiLoad columns.
+However, due to the dilution factor, we recommend that you only use analytical grade columns, not the larger prep columns like the Cytiva HiPrep or HiLoad columns.

 How much buffer should I bring?